danielbush/simplesamlphp-rocketchat/README.md

 **Test**

 * Open up a new (eg private) browser session to http://rocketchat.local .
-* Try to login using SAML.
+* Try to login using SAML button.
+  * You should be taken to a simplesaml login screen.
+Use `student/admin` see `config/authsources.php`.
-* Then log out.
+* Then log out using the normal logout button.
 * Then log in again.
-  * did you have to authenticate with simplesaml this time?
+  * you should be asked to authenticate with simplesaml again

 ### Changing signing / verification and encryption settings